Baked Spinach Supreme Recipe

 - 1 teaspoon dried minced onion

 - 1. In a small bowl, combine the biscuit mix, egg whites, egg, milk and onion.
-Spread into a greased 11-in. x 7-in. baking dish.
+Spread into a greased 11x7-in. baking dish.

 - 2. In another bowl, combine the filling ingredients.
 Gently spoon over biscuit mixture.

-- 3. Bake, uncovered, at 350° for 28-32 minutes or until golden brown and a knife inserted near the center comes out clean.
+- 3. Bake, uncovered, at 350° for 28-32 minutes or until golden brown and a knife inserted in the center comes out clean.
 Yield: 6 servings.

 Reviews for Baked Spinach Supreme